sakoula/HP-EliteDesk-800-G2-6700/DETAILS.md

 * sleep [hibernation](https://www.tonymacx86.com/threads/guide-native-power-management-for-laptops.175801/) *work in progress (not focus of the guide)*
 * check whether this computer is affected by [goodwin/ALCPlugFix](https://github.com/goodwin/ALCPlugFix) *work in progress*
-* Rare kernel panic on boot *work in progress*
-* When connected with two monitors some times hangs on AppleLogo
 * Audio through DisplayPorts *has not checked and is not the focused of the guide*
-* Upon reboot there is a POST Error: 'Factory Default Settings Loaded Real-Time Power Loss (005)' (This is happening some times during reboot, does not affect anything).
-May be fixable with [acidanthera/RTCMemoryFixup](https://github.com/acidanthera/RTCMemoryFixup) *work in progress*
 * Enable HiDPI resolutions *work in progress*

 # `patches.elitedesk800` DSDT hotpatches